Travel and Reimbursements

 Per Diems are paid to reimburse for meals and other incidental travel expenses.
 Per Diem rates vary depending on the travel destination (receipts for meals are not required as they are paid as a set Per Diem rate).
 All tips are expected to be paid from the Per Diem (not reimbursable separately).

-Upon completion of travel, a Travel Reimbursement Request Form is filled out.
+Upon completion of travel, a Travel / Personal Reimbursement Request Form is filled out.
 This form can be found in this section below.
 Original receipts should be attached to the request for every expense for which reimbursement is requested (other than Meals & Incidentals Per Diems) (quotes, reservation confirmation or receipts showing only totals are not acceptable in place of a receipt).
 The submitted documentation should show the expense was actually incurred by and for the traveler, was paid by the traveler and was incurred on the dates traveled.
 The maximum amount reimbursed without a receipt but which is deemed reasonable by all approving parties including the Director of the BAO is $25.00.
 Because it is easy to forget or misplace information and receipts, the BAO prefers reimbursement requests be submitted as timely as possible.
 Budget Authorities also appreciate timeliness as it makes it easier for them to track budget status.

 Once the reimbursement request is completed, it must be signed by: